-RP: Hello there.
+Robin Powell: Hello there.
 Index funds are a very efficient way to invest.
-They allow ordinary investors to gain exposure to a large number of securities at very low cost.
+They allow ordinary investors to gain exposure to a large number of securities at a very low cost.
 Passively managed funds have grown in popularity in recent years — so much so, in fact, that some argue we may be heading for an indexing bubble.
 So, is this something investors should be worried about?
 Ben Johnson, Director of Passive Funds Research at Morningstar, says not.

-RP: That’s all for now.
+Robin Powell: That’s all for now.
 Thank you to Ben Johnson, and to you, for watching.
 Until next time, goodbye.